Former Pitt Two-Time All-American Joins Coaching Staff

-During his tenure with the Panthers, Peters has helped lead the wrestling programs to new heights as Pitt captured six Eastern Wrestling League (EWL) Championships over the past four seasons (three regular season titles and three tournament championships).
+During his tenure with the Panthers, Peters has helped lead the wrestling programs to new heights as Pitt captured six Eastern Wrestling League (EWL) Championships (three regular season titles and three tournament championships).

 Pitt also boasts an impressive 105 dual wins in Peter's 10 seasons as an assistant and has crowned 33 individual EWL champions with Peters on staff.

-Peters joined the Panthers from Harvard University where he was an assistant coach with the Crimson for the 2001-02 season.
+Prior to Pitt, Peters was with Harvard University, where he was an assistant coach with the Crimson for the 2001-02 season.
 While at Harvard, he helped lead individual workouts for the wrestlers while training himself for freestyle competitions.
 Peters was also an instructor for the Dave Schultz Wrestling Club in Boston, Mass.

 In his spare time, Peters was a personal wellness trainer and promoter for the Boston Sports Club at the Harvard University Recreational Department.
 There, he educated members by providing specialized wellness programs designed for specific individual needs, incorporating exercise and nutrition.

 Peters also served as the head wrestling coach for the Massachusetts Cadet and Junior National Team.
 He worked directly with the USA Wrestling state director and headed his team to the national competition in Fargo, N.D.
 His team was the first in 10 years from Massachusetts to compete in the Cadet and Junior Nationals.